loganmarchione/loganmarchione.com/content/posts/2022/09p3/index.md

 # Conclusion

 If you want one of these and you're in Europe, lucky you.
 If you're in the US, your best bet is to scour eBay and Amazon for the phrase "half-rack" and find options with low/free shipping.
-Other than that, you can overpay for audio/video equipment.
+Other than that, you can overpay for new audio/video equipment.
 I've installed the Middle Atlantic HR-UMS1-5.5, which gives me exactly 1.75-inches to use.
 I will probably keep my hodgepodge of different shelves as-is for now.

 {{< img src="20220915_006.jpeg" alt="mini-rack" >}}